monstermichl/AbstractServer/README-template.md

 ## TODO
 - [ ] Implement streaming capabilites (RequestHandlerResponse should act as output stream)
 - [ ] Implement TLS and certificate handling

----## TODO
-- [ ] Implement streaming capabilites (RequestHandlerResponse should act as output stream)
-- [ ] Implement TLS and certificate handling